 What won’t grow in an AeroGarden?

-Most seeds germinate in your AeroGarden, but the plants will need to be removing once they grow too large because they need room to grow.
+Most seeds germinate in your AeroGarden, but the plants will need to be removed once they grow too large because they need room to grow.
 For Instance

 - Kale grows too large